 VA Palo Alto Health Care System

-“VA values the consistent support of the Fisher House in helping us to keep the nation’s promise to our Veterans,” said VAPAHCS Director Tony Fitzgerald III.
-“This dedication is opening doors and providing comfort to Veterans and their families during a time in need – we are thankful to say it’s their home away from home.”
+“VA values the consistent support of Fisher House Foundation in helping us to keep the Nation’s promise to our Veterans,” said James Byrne, General Counsel, performing the duties of the VA Deputy Secretary.
+“This Fisher House dedication is opening doors and providing comfort to Veterans and their families during their time of need – we are thankful to say it’s their ‘home away from home.”